MichelleTanPY/neopets-battledome-weapons-preset/README.md

 ## Usage

-1. Click on the **Battledome Weapons Loader** icon in the Chrome toolbar.
+1. Click on the **Neopets Battledome Weapons Preset** icon in the Chrome toolbar.
 2. Use the provided interface to enter your ability and equipment for each preset.
 3. Click the "Save" button to store your settings.
 4. Select a preset to preload your saved configurations whenever you're ready for battle.